anjasubasic/ManuscriptManager/README.txt

 Assumptions:
 - We assume that the issue table is already populated in the database.
 (The assignment page doesn't specify any sort of command for "creating" and issue, only adding manuscripts to an issue.)
-In our provided sql code, we have populated the issue table.
+In our provided sql code, we have populated the issue table: we have included issues 1-4 from 2014 to 2017.
 - We assume that a reviewer can only resign once s/he is logged in.
 The assignment page seemed to imply that this command could be run without logging in, but we didn't think that made much sense.
 - We assume we shouldn't allow authors to retract manuscripts that are scheduled and published, in addition to 'in typesetting'